-Recently I read a blog post entitled “The Most Important Prayer for Our Kids” by Christina Fox on “The Gospel Coalition” website.
+I once read a blog post entitled “The Most Important Prayer for Our Kids” by Christina Fox on the Gospel Coalition website.
 I immediately connected her prayer with the heart of Angus’ plea to use the time during deployment to pray for your children, whether husbands and fathers or wives and mothers.

-Here is the prayer recently shared by Christina Fox:
+Here is the prayer shared by Christina Fox: